yuvrajchavale/SauceLab-Cucumber-Framework/README.md

     Then User should be navigated to the home page
 ```

+Each step is mapped to the corresponding Java method in the `LoginStepDefination.java` file.

+---

 ## Reports
-The generated reports after test execution can be found under the `target/cucumber-reports` directory.
-The framework supports HTML, JSON, and JUnit formats.
-Open the `cucumber-html-report.html` file for a detailed report.
+Test execution generates reports in different formats, which can be found under the `target/cucumber-reports` directory.
+Open the HTML report for a detailed overview of the test results:

+- **HTML Report**: `cucumber-html-report.html`
+- **JSON Report**: `cucumber.json`
+- **JUnit Report**: `cucumber.xml`

+---

 ## Dependencies
-The project is configured with the following main dependencies:
+The project uses the following dependencies:

-- **Selenium WebDriver**
-- **Cucumber JVM**
-- **JUnit**
-- **Maven**

-For a complete list, refer to the `pom.xml` file.

 ```xml
 <dependencies>